When is a research panel right for your organization?

 Take this example as inspiration:

-Recently, we worked with a client to determine whether or not a research panel was an appropriate solution to some of their team’s recruitment challenges.
-Due to the nature of their organization, recruitment for studies often took weeks to get off the ground.
-They have a huge base of customers to pull from already and wanted to engage the ones interested in participating in research more frequently through a panel to save them both time and effort overall.
+Recently, we worked with a client in healthtech to determine whether or not a research panel was an appropriate solution to some of their team’s recruitment challenges with healthcare providers.
+Due to the nature of their organization, and a highly regulated industry, recruitment for studies often took weeks to get off the ground.
+They have a huge base of customers to pull from already and wanted to engage the ones interested in participating in research more frequently through a panel to save them time and effort overall.

 Their goal was to increase the speed of recruitment and increase the level of engagement they had with users to reduce the overall effort of recruitment for user research.